naser-kazemi/DSD-Project/README.md

 # Rope Simulation

-The purpose of this project is to develop and FPGA, capable of simulating ropes movement via verlet integration
+The purpose of this project is to develop an FPGA, capable of simulating ropes movement via verlet integration